Sakthimurugavel/T-FLIPFLOP-POSEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:AHALYA S RegisterNumber: 212223230006
+Developed by: M.sakthivel
+RegisterNumber: 212222240088
 */
 ```
 module ex09( input clk, rst_n, input t,